sap-tutorials/Tutorials/tutorials/xsa-xsjs-xsodata/xsa-xsjs-xsodata.md

 	![run module](18.png)

 19. In the running tab, you should see the `index.html` from earlier.
-You can add the URL to your xsjs service `/index.xsjs` in the browser.
-You will see that our xsjs service is accessible via the HTML5 module runtime.
+You can add the URL to your `xsjs` service `/index.xsjs` in the browser.
+You will see that your `xsjs` service is accessible via the HTML5 module runtime.
 The HTML5 module functions as a proxy and performs the routing to the other service internally.

 	![running page](19.png)

 20. `/xsjs/hdb.xsjs` reads data from our new Purchase Order table you created in HANA in the previous exercise and exports it as an Excel text file.
-Feel free to test the other example xsjs files you created in this exercise as well.
+Feel free to test the other example `xsjs` files you created in this exercise as well.

 	![excel download](20.png)